cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_2/IGMP_and_MLD_Snooping.md

 ## Configure IGMP/MLD Querier

-<span id="src-8362696_indexterm-D69C2F1A37C9ADB95C719EA07F32456C">If no
-multicast router is sending </span>queries to configure IGMP/MLD querier on the switch, you can add a configuration similar to the following in `/etc/network/interfaces`.
+If no multicast router is sending queries to configure IGMP/MLD querier on the switch, you can add a configuration similar to the following in `/etc/network/interfaces`.
 To enable IGMP and MLD snooping for a bridge, set `bridge-mcquerier` to *1* in the bridge stanza.
 By default, the